What is a Deferred Compensation Plan?

 Earning on the deferred amounts can be tied to the performance of specific mutual funds, credited at a fix rate of return or tied to an index.

-The amounts deferred will not be taxable to the executive until time of payout.
+The amounts deferred and earnings will not be taxable to the executive until time of payout.
 At time of payout the company will receive the compensation deduction for payments made.

 The advantages of a nonqualified plan are: